Herniated Disc Injury Claims in Ada, OK

 Discs are the cushions between spinal bones.
 Each disc has two parts:

-The annulus fibrosus — the durable outer covering.
+The annulus fibrosus — a tough outer ring.

 What “Herniated” Means